elineberry/torshavn/README.md

 # torshavn
 2022 7DRL

-Torhavn: The Fae Forest is an ascii roguelike.
+Torshavn: The Fae Forest is an ascii roguelike.

 It requires gforth to run.